The role of our Trustees

 The Chief Guide and Chair of the Board of Trustees

 In the past our Chief Guide was also the Chair of the Board of Trustees.
 With Girlguiding growing as an organisation and with the increasing importance of good charity governance and regulation, this role became too big for one person.
 So in 2017 our Council, who are responsible under the Royal Charter for managing the regulations for the appointment of our Chief Guide, voted to make them two separate roles:

 - A Chief Guide to focus on our members

 - A Chair of the Board of Trustees to focus on governance leadership

 Both our Chief Guide and Chair are members of the Board.
 Together with the other trustees they set and develop the strategic direction of Girlguiding.

-Our Deputy Chief Guide is also a Trustee and Chair of the Chief Commissioner Group.
-She ensures that decisions made by the Trustees are informed by the Countries and Regions and that Being our best informs our priorities across the UK.
+Our Deputy Chief Guide is also a Trustee and Chair of the Operational Board.
+She ensures that decisions made by the Trustees are informed by the countries and regions and that Being our best informs our priorities across the UK.